Ptolemy2002/js-utils/lib/README.md

 #### Returns
 None

-### ext_hasOwnNestedProperty
+### hasNestedProperty
 #### Description
-An extension function that checks if an object has a property, then that property's value has the next property in the chain, and so on.
-Note that this extension function uses `hasOwnProperty`, so doesn't work with inherited properties.
-Since it is an extension function, it assumes `this` is the object to be checked.
-It is heavily recommended to register this function with the `loadExtension` function.
+Checks if an object has a property, then that property's value has the next property in the chain, and so on.

 #### Parameters
+- `self` (Object): The object to be checked.
 - `prop` (any): The property chain to be checked.
 If this is a string, it will be assumed that every key has string type.
 The string will be split by dots to create an array.
 Arrays are left as they are.
-If this value has any other type, the function acts exactly as `hasOwnProperty`.
+If this value has any other type, the function acts exactly as the `hasPropCallback` function.
+- `hasPropCallback` (Function): A function that checks if a property exists in an object.
+It should take two arguments: the object and the property name, and return a boolean.
+This is mostly used by the extension functions internally, and the default value is `(o, p) => o.hasOwnProperty(p)`.

 #### Returns
-`Boolean` - `true` if the object contains every property in the chain, `false` otherwise.
+`Boolean` - `true` if the property chain exists, `false` otherwise.

-### ext_getAllProperties
+### ext_hasOwnNestedProperty
 #### Description
+Use this to implement `hasNestedProperty` as part of a prototype.
+Note that this function uses `hasOwnProperty`, so doesn't work with inherited properties.
+Since this is an extension function, it assumes `this` is the object to be checked.
+It is heavily recommended to register this function with the `loadExtension` function.

+### getAllProperties
+#### Description
-An extension function that returns all properties of an object, including inherited properties.
+Returns all properties of an object, including inherited properties.
 This is accomplished by following the prototype chain.
-Since it is an extension function, it assumes `this` is the object to be checked.
-It is heavily recommended to register this function with the `loadExtension` function.

 #### Parameters
-None
+- `self` (Object): The object to be checked.

 #### Returns
 `Array` - An array of all property names of the object.

-### ext_hasProperty_factory
+### ext_getAllProperties
 #### Description
-A factory function that creates an extension function that checks if an object has a property.
-The reason this is a factory instead of an extension function directly is because it depends on the `ext_getAllProperties` function, thus must be passed that function's name to reference it correctly.
+Use this to implement `getAllProperties` as part of a prototype.
+Since this is an extension function, it assumes `this` is the object to be checked.
 It is heavily recommended to register this function with the `loadExtension` function.

+### hasProperty
+#### Description
+Checks if an object has a property, including inherited properties.
+This is accomplished with the `getAllProperties` function.

 #### Parameters
-- `allPropertiesName` (String): The name of the `ext_getAllProperties` function on the prototype this extension function is being added to.
+- `self` (Object): The object to be checked.
+- `prop` (String): The property to be checked.

 #### Returns
-`Function` - The extension function that checks if an object has a property.
-It takes one parameter, `prop`, which is the property to be checked.
+`Boolean` - `true` if the property exists, `false` otherwise.

-### ext_hasNestedProperty_factory
+### ext_hasProperty
 #### Description
-A factory function that creates an extension function that checks if an object has a property, then that property's value has the next property in the chain, and so on.
-Unlike `ext_hasOwnNestedProperty`, this also works on inherited properties.
-The reason this is a factory instead of an extension function directly is because it depends on the `ext_hasProperty` function, thus must be passed that function's name to reference it correctly.
+Use this to implement `hasProperty` as part of a prototype.
+Since this is an extension function, it assumes `this` is the object to be checked.
 It is heavily recommended to register this function with the `loadExtension` function.

-#### Parameters
-- `hasPropertyName` (String): The name of the `ext_hasOwnNestedProperty` function on the prototype this extension function is being added to.
+### ext_hasNestedProperty

-#### Returns
+#### Description
-`Function` - The extension function that checks if an object has a property, then that property's value has the next property in the chain, and so on.
-It takes one parameter, `prop`, which is the property chain to be checked.
-If this is a string, it will be assumed that every key has string type.
-The string will be split by dots to create an array.
-Arrays are left as they are.
-If this value has any other type, the function acts exactly as `hasProperty`.
+Use this to implement `hasNestedProperty` as part of a prototype.
+The difference between this and `ext_hasOwnNestedProperty` is that this function uses `hasProperty` instead of `hasOwnProperty`, supporting the detection of inherited properties.
+Since this is an extension function, it assumes `this` is the object to be checked.
+It is heavily recommended to register this function with the `loadExtension` function.

 ## Classes
 The following classes are available in the library: